Our dedication to Racial Equality and Social Justice (RESJ) spans decades. Learn more about our RESJ Initiative

 Learning Outcomes

-- A Skilled Politician and Community Leader—convening the community around common values, a common mission and vision, and a dynamic organizational strategy.
+• Community Mobilization—advocating and organizing for systemic change; convening the community around common values, a common mission, and a dynamic strategy.

 Careers